StoneT2000/Battlecode2021/README.md

 Priority Strats:

 - use scouts to figure out how much opponents bid each round
+- first 3-4 scouts are to find corners, rest separate and form lattice
+- if starting ec is near another ec, build buff politician first
 - find symmetry first then explore where ECs

 ## Important questions to answer ASAP